 - Being properly conditioned and trained to participate in your sport

 What are signs and symptoms of an ankle sprain?

 - Ankle joint swelling

 - Loss of range of motion of the ankle

 The experts at the Sports Medicine Center at Children's Hospital Colorado diagnose an ankle sprain by reviewing your child’s complete history and performing a physical exam on the ankle.
 In addition, ankle X-rays may be taken to rule out fractures and other complications.

 Sprains are usually graded as I, II or III depending on the severity:

-At Children's Hospital Colorado, ankle sprains are treated using the P.R.I.C.E. model for the first few days following the injury and as needed while recovering.
+At Children's Colorado, ankle sprains are treated using the P.R.I.C.E. model for the first few days following the injury and as needed while recovering.

 Your physician will determine if formal physical therapy is needed for the patient to properly recover and safely return to sports.
 Stretches and exercises will be advised to help increase range of motion and restore strength to the joint.
 Your physician or physical therapist will release the patient to perform full activities once he or she has full range of motion of the ankle, minimal pain, full strength and can fully perform sport-specific skills.
-Learn more about our Sports Medicine Program for Young Athletes that treats sprained ankles.
+Learn more about our Sports Medicine Center that treats sprained ankles.

 Compassionate care, wherever you are